 If you’ve selected A & B: The number of times you or your family uses your kitchen in a day is one of the most important factors to take into consideration.
 Hence, a kitchen that is used once or twice a day can have a few shelves and a single work zone.
-A small HDB kitchen design can have standalone units outside the kitchen.
+A small HDB kitchen design can also have stand-alone units outside the kitchen.

-If you’ve selected C & D: When a kitchen is used for cooking many meals in a day, we consider that as heavy cooking.
+If you’ve selected C & D: When a kitchen is used for cooking many meals in a day, we consider that heavy cooking.
 Therefore, it must have multiple designated work areas.
 For example, a busy kitchen should have a prep zone, cook zone, clean zone and plenty of storage with clear counter space.

-Prior to cooking, activities such as washing, peeling, cutting, mixing and measuring takes place in the prep zone.
-You spend most of your time in this zone so make sure its a flawless one.
-In order to do that, two or more shelves and a dedicated counter top space makes it a convenient process.
+Prior to cooking, activities such as washing, peeling, cutting, mixing and measuring take place in the prep zone.
+You spend most of your time in this zone so make sure it is a flawless one.
+In order to do that, two or more shelves and dedicated counter space makes it a convenient process.

-As the name implies, the cook zone is the zone where the cooking happens.
+As the name implies, the cook zone is the area where the cooking happens.
 Therefore, it should have a hob with three or more burners, an oven and a chimney with lights and filters for easy maintenance.

-Lastly, the clean zone is a zone that is separate from the prep zone and the cook zone.
-To avoid a cumbersome cleaning process, ensure the clean zone has a large enough sink with a glass and plate tray for washed cutlery and utensils.
+Lastly, the clean zone is one that is separate from the prep zone and the cook zone.
+To avoid a cumbersome cleaning process, ensure the clean zone has a large enough sink with a glass-and-plate tray for washed cutlery and utensils.

 #3: How would you rate your cooking pots/pans/vessels/cooker in terms of volume?

 A. I have just one of each

-B. I have a couple of pots and pans, and an extra induction cooker
+B. I have a couple of pots and pans and an extra HDB induction hob

 C. I have excess cookware.
 Too many to count